PocketByte/kotlin-kydra-log/README.md

 Kotlin Hydra Log - Kotlin Multiplatform Library that allows to write logs in common module.
 The way how logs will written defines for each platform independently.

 Fully supported platforms:
-- Android and Android Native (LogCat)
+- Android and AndroidNative(Arm32, Arm64, X64, X86) using LogCat;
-- JavaScript (JS Console)
+- JavaScript using JS Console;
-- iOS and MacOS (NSLog)
+- Apple based platform: iOS, MacOS, Watch and TV using NSLog.

-Also, not well (using `println` command) but supported:
+Also, not well by using `println` with timestamp:
-- Java
+- Java;
+- Linux X64, Arm64 and Arm32Hfp;
-- Linux X64 and Arm32Hfp
+- Windows X64 and X86;
+- WebAssembly without timestamp.

+Targets linuxMips32 and linuxMipsel32 supported(using `println`) but not yet published.

 ### How to use:
 Add common library as dependency in common **`build.gradle`**: